TheRayquaza/therayquaza.github.io/site/machine_learning/naive_bayes/naive_bayes.md

 ## Assumption

-Naive bayes technique assumes that all features are independent of each other.
+Naive bayes technique assumes that all features are independent to each other.

 ## References
 1. Naive Bayes Algorithm [Medium](https://medium.com/analytics-vidhya/na%C3%AFve-bayes-algorithm-5bf31e9032a2)